SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/structuralism.md

 #### further notes

+If one just says sign/signifier/signified, most commonly sign/signifier/signified component is meant.
-Since the ⟮＿sign＿⟯ consists of ⟮the two parts of ＿signifier＿ and ＿signified＿⟯, the model is often called ⟮dyadic⟯.
+One can say a sign signifies/is signified by its signified/signifier component Since the ⟮＿sign＿⟯ consists of ⟮the two parts of ＿signifier＿ and ＿signified＿⟯, the model is often called ⟮dyadic⟯.

 #### image